 The temporomandibular joint (TMJ) connects your jaw to your skull.
 It allows you to open and shut your jaw and move it side to side so you can eat, speak, and yawn.
 Each TMJ has a disc between the ball and socket that cushions the load of the joint.
 Any issues that hinder the proper function of the TMJ and the associated muscles are known as TMJ disorders.
-If you experience any of the following symptoms, Gerald V. Hansen, DDS, may treat TMJ in Reno, Nevada:
+If you experience any of the following symptoms, Dr. Gerald Hansen may treat TMJ in Reno, Nevada:

 - Pain in the face, jaw joint area, neck, and shoulders